 Informal Resolution of Student/Student Complaints: In some instances, allegations of unlawful harassment made by one or more students against one or more students may be resolved without an investigation.
 In those situations, the principal will meet with the involved students, and where appropriate, their parents to discuss the allegations and possibly resolve the matter.
 If the resolution is satisfactory to all parties the case will be closed.
 Involvement in the informal resolution is voluntary and not a prerequisite to formally filing a complaint.

 Parent Notification: Except under unusual circumstances, upon receipt of a complaint the principal shall notify the parent/legal guardian of the complaining student.
 In the case of student-to-student complaints, which are handled informally, the principal shall contact a parent/legal guardian if it is determined that the health, welfare, or safety of the student or other people is in jeopardy.

-Discipline: Any student who engages in unlawful harassment as defined by the district's policy may be subject to disciplinary action up to and including expulsion.
+Discipline: Any student who engages in unlawful harassment, or who contributes to the unlawful harassment of others, as defined by the district's policy will be subject to disciplinary action up to and including expulsion.

 Filing False/Malicious Claims: Filing an unlawful harassment complaint is a serious matter for both the complaining student and the accused harasser.
 Filing of knowingly false or malicious claims is strictly prohibited and the filer of such claims will be subject to disciplinary action.